-Summer is here and while it’s normally a time of fun and memories for kids everywhere, COVID-19 has changed things up in the past few months.
-They’ve already been home for months, so how can you avoid the dreaded “Mom, I’m bored” now that they don’t even have school to distract them?
+Summer is here.
+While it’s normally a time of fun and memories for kids everywhere, COVID-19 has changed things.
+Kids have already been home for months, so how can you avoid the dreaded “Mom, I’m bored” question?
+Now, they don’t even have school to distract them!
 Here are 30 fun and inexpensive summer activities to keep your kids entertained all summer long!

 - Start a garden – Summer is the perfect time to try your hand at growing a garden.
-Try growing your own herbs for a fun way to add flavor to your meals that your kids got to make themselves!
-Or pick up some perennials at your local nursery and find a spot in your backyard that could use a pop of color.
+Try growing your own herbs for a fun way to add flavor to your meals.
+It also gives the kids a chance to enjoy a meal that they got to make themselves!
+Perennials from your local nursery could give a pop of color to your yard.
 Pinterest is full of tools, tips, and tutorials to guide you every step of the way.

 - Get chalky – Do you have an artist in the making?
-Encourage your children’s creative side by letting them create their own chalk masterpieces on the sidewalk, stoop, or driveway outside your house.
+Encourage your children’s creative side by letting them create their own chalk masterpieces.
+These can be on the sidewalk, stoop, or driveway outside your house.
 Maybe even join in a game of hopscotch with them!

 - Make a bird feeder – This activity is twofold because you get to make a fun and easy craft, and then your children will get to witness different types of birds come and use your new birdfeeder!
 There are many different ways to make a bird feeder, so pick your favorite one and make an afternoon of it.
 It’s the perfect opportunity to teach kids about nature and animals.

 - Scavenger hunt – Get your kids to look at your backyard in a new way with a fun scavenger hunt that has specific items for them to find.
 Here are two printable options — one for kids that can’t read just yet, and ones that can.